-The Respondent argued that the Complainant's market comparables are not comparable to the subject or to each other.
-On pages 29 to 46 of R-1, the Respondent identified a significant number of data inconsistencies and factual errors in the Complainant's four market comparables.
-Moreover, he noted that while the Complainant has stressed the need for "homogeneity" among comparable properties, this does not mean that each individual site characteristic for each property must be identical in order for comparability to be achieved.
+Moreover, the Respondent noted that while the Complainant has stressed the need for "homogeneity" among comparable properties in his document C-2, this does not mean that each individual site characteristic for each property must be identical in order for comparability to be achieved.
 He noted that according to accepted industry practice, the City can and does make computerized adjustments to like-properties to effect a reasonable measure of comparability where warranted.